-GOVERNANCE 20 (Si) Sauce St. 1 - asas 40 d Indicators Y N N/A CT COMMENTS g.
+GOVERNANCE Indicators Y N N/A CT COMMENTS g.
 Evidence that the governing board of the school adopted policies establishing standards of ethical conduct for instructional personnel and school administrators, as defined in s.1012.01, to complete training on the standards; establish the duty of instructional personnel and school administrators to report, and procedures for reporting, alleged misconduct by other instructional personnel and school administrators which affects the health, safety, or welfare of a student; and include an explanation of the liability protections provided under ss.
-39.203 and 768.095. h.
-Provide a current organization chart for the school, including the relationship of the Board to the school's leadership. i.
+39.203 and 768.095.
+The state of the s h.
+Provide a current organization chart for the school, including the relationship of the Board to the school's leadership.
+V i.
 Provide a list of current Board members.
-Provide a brief description of the person's Provide written strategies used to recruit, hire, train and retain qualified staff to achieve the best teaching and learning results.
-Evidence that the school's mission/vision is reflected in the school's climate and progress of 1 V school achieving its mission.
+Provide a brief description of the person's background.
+V Provide written strategies used to recruit, hire, train and retain qualified staff to achieve the best teaching and learning results.
+V 2.
+Evidence that the school's mission/vision is reflected in the school's climate and progress of school achieving its mission.
 3. Provide evidence of the existence of the parent representative and how the representative's contact information was provided annually in writing to parents and posted prominently on the charter school's website.
-4. The school reported its student assessment data to each parent of a student at the school, the parent of a child on a waiting list for the school, the district is which the charter school is located, and the governing board of the school and that this information is on its Internet website.
-1 5.
-Evidence the school maintains a website that enables the public to obtain information regarding the school; the school's academic performance; the names of the governing board members; the programs at the school; any management companies, service providers, or education eviewe d at Ch arter O ffice via CT/PS/TERMS

-Indicators Y N N/A CT COMMENTS management corporations associated with the school; the school's annual budget and its annual independent fiscal audit; the school's grade pursuant to s.
+The second secon 4.
+The school reported its student assessment data to each parent of a student at the school, the parent of a child on a waiting list for the school, the district in which the charter school is located, and the governing board of the school and that this information is on its Internet website.
+5. Evidence the school maintains a website that enables the public to obtain information regarding the school; the school's academic performance; the names of the governing board members; the programs at the school; any management companies, service providers, or education R eviewe: dat Cl arter O ffice via CT/PS/TERMS management corporations associated with the N N/A CT COMMENTS school; the school's annual budget and its annual independent fiscal audit; the school's grade pursuant to s.
 1008.34; and, on a quarterly basis, and the minutes of governing board meetings.
-R eviewe l at Ch arter O ffice via CT/PS/TERMS 6.
-Provide a letter from the school or its attorney confirming that an employee of the school, or his or her spouse, or an employee of the school's charter management organization, or his or her spouse, are not a member of the governing board of the charter school.
-V 7.
-Provide a letter from the school or its attorney confirming from the school that all members of its governing board are in compliance with these Florida Ethics Code provisions 112.313(2), (3), (7) and (12) and 112.3143(3), including that they have no conflicts of interest. , V 8.
-Provide a letter from the school or its attorney confirming that the school and or any of its employees, have not entered into a confidentiality agreement regarding terminated or dismissed instructional personnel or school administrators, or personnel or administrators who resign in lieu of termination, based in whole or in part on misconduct that affects the health, safety, or welfare of a student, and have not provided instructional personnel or school administrators with employment references or discuss the personnel's or administrators' performance with prospective employers in another educational setting, without disclosing the personnel's or administrators' misconduct.
-ADDITIONAL NOTES/COMMENTS: Signature Indicators ou t of net with n complia ance
+Reviewed at Charter Office via CT/PS/TERM ffice via CT/PS/TERMS Provide a letter from the school or its attorney confirming that an employee of the school, or his or her spouse, or an employee of the school's charter management organization, or his or her spouse, are not a member of the governing board of the charter school.
+W > Provide a letter from the school or its attorney confirming from the school that all members of its governing board are in compliance with these Florida Ethics Code provisions 112.313(2), (3), (7), and (12) and 112.3143(3), including that they have no conflicts of interest.
+V Provide a letter from the school or its attorney confirming that the school and or any of its employees, have not entered into a confidentiality agreement regarding terminated or dismissed instructional personnel or school administrators, or personnel or administrators who resign in lieu of termination, based in whole or in part on misconduct that affects the health, safety, or welfare of a student, and have not provided instructional personnel or school administrators with employment references or discuss the personnel's or administrators' performance with prospective employers in another educational setting, without disclosing the personnel's or administrators' misconduct.
+DDITIONAL NOTES/COMMENTS: